visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

    Expression Window

-In addition to displaying expressions that you create yourself, the **Expression Window** displays expressions that were written to the database or expressions that were added by one of VisIt's database reader plugins.
-Expressions that came from a database change when you change open databases but expressions that you defined yourself remain in the window regardless which database is open.
-Expressions that came from a database are not usually shown in the **Expression list** by default but you can choose to show them by clicking on the **Display expressions from database** check box.
+In addition to displaying expressions that users create themselves, the **Expression Window** displays expressions defined in the database or expressions that are defined automatically by the associated database reader plugin.
+Expressions from a database change when the open database changes but expressions that users create themselves or that the associated database reader plugin create remain in the window regardless which database is open.
+Expressions that came from a database are not shown in the **Expression list** by default but users can choose to show them by clicking on the **Display expressions from database** check box.

+.. danger:: Text below is obsolete.
+Many auto-gen exprs now.
+Also, include info regarding open and GUI performance.

 There is one special case when VisIt adds expressions to the expression list that were not in the database and were not added by a database reader plugin: mesh quality expressions.
-When the open database contains meshes that are unstructured or curvilinear, VisIt adds special mesh quality expressions to the expression list to let you more easily plot metrics of mesh quality such as the volume of cells or how much cells are skewed.
+When the open database contains meshes that are unstructured or curvilinear, VisIt adds special mesh quality expressions to the expression list to let users more easily plot metrics of mesh quality such as the volume of cells or how much cells are skewed.
 The mesh quality expressions are primarily used to evaluate the fitness of computational meshes and VisIt adds them to the expression